benasher44/benasher.co/about.md

 ## Me

-I am a software developer primarily focused on mobile and iOS.
-I live in Berkeley, CA and work at Autodesk on mobile construction software.
+I am a software developer primarily focused on web, though I used to do mobile/iOS.
+I live in California and work at Ashby on recruiting software.

 You can find me on [twitter](https://twitter.com/benasher44) or via email at hello @ this domain.
 You can find some of my work on [github](https://github.com/benasher44).